VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 2023/08/21 16:11:55 Total time: 14.063458792s
 ```

-Here we specify the full path to Promscale's Remote Read API via `--remote-read-src-addr` and we disable auto-path
+Here we specify the full path to Promscale's Remote Read API via `--remote-read-src-addr`, and disable auto-path
 appending via `--remote-read-disable-path-append` cmd-line flags.
 This is necessary, as Promscale has a different to
 Prometheus API path.
-Promscale doesn't support `STREAMED_XOR_CHUNKS` mode, so it may consume additional memory during
+Promscale doesn't support stream mode for Remote Read API,
-the migration.
+so we disable it via `--remote-read-use-stream=false`.

 ## Migrating data from Prometheus